Giants vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has seven doubles, eight home runs, 43 walks and 28 RBI (58 total hits).
+- Rutschman has put up 59 hits with seven doubles, eight home runs and 43 walks.
+He has driven in 28 runs.

 Rutschman Recent Games